theethawat/MintY-SkyBlue/readme.md

 ![Screenshot2](ReadmePhoto/Screenshot2.png)

 ## To Downloading
-Download The Zip File Mint-Y-Skyblue at [Mint-Y-Skyblue.zip](Mint-Y-Skyblue.zip) Extract file you will get a Mint-Y-Skyblue Folder
+Download The Zip File Mint-Y-Skyblue at [Mint-Y-SkyBlue.zip](Mint-Y-SkyBlue.zip) Extract file you will get a Mint-Y-Skyblue Folder

 * Go to your Linux File System /usr/share/themes